 What’s even worse, a lot of tripods have a handle under the base used to adjust the position and rotation of the camera.
 Those handles of course are visible in a 360° photo and they look just terrible, so avoid tripods that have them!
 If you want the extra height and stability of a tripod then I recommend to look at light stands.
 You can find accessories here.

 Most 360 cameras work with standard tripod mounts, so don’t limit yourself to any stands that come with your camera.
 Even using a selfie stick to hold the camera in the air is better than holding it with your hand.
 Preferably get yourself a monopod without any over hanging screws near the top and has a narrow base.
 If you find when pulled out it’s a little top heavy, then just slide some weights over the top.
+See my hands on review on my favourite low budget monopod here.

 Also consider a gorillapod, I’ve found this to be useful for those adventurous shots.
 You can find accessories here.